 '''

-Creation of a file called "genotypes.lfmm" in the working directory,
+\mbox{\tt\#} Creation of a file called "genotypes.lfmm" in the working directory,

 with 400 SNPs for 50 individuals.

 data("tutorial")

 write.lfmm(tutorial.R, "genotypes.lfmm")

+Conversion

-Conversion from the lfmm format ("genotypes.lfmm")
+from the lfmm format ("genotypes.lfmm")

 to the geno format ("genotypes.geno").

-#
+By default,

-By default, the name of the output file is the same name
+the name of the output file is the same name

 as the input file with a .geno extension.

-#

 Create file: "genotypes.geno".

 output = lfmm2geno("genotypes.lfmm")

+Conversion

 from the lfmm format ("genotypes.lfmm")

-Conversion

 to the geno format with the output file called "plop.geno".

-#

-Create file: "plop.geno".
+Create file:

+"plop.geno".

 output = lfmm2geno("genotypes.lfmm", "plop.geno")

-As force = false and the file "genotypes.geno" already exists,

 '''